OliviaTabares/STAT545-hw-Rodriguez-Arelis-Alexi/hw02/hw2_dplyr_ggplot2.md

 ![](hw2_dplyr_ggplot2_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-22-1.png)

-It seems that the plot is done.
+It seems that the plot is completely done.
 However, we can make it even nicer by adding vertical lines indicating the year where the trade agreements came into force (1991 for **MERCOSUR**, and 1994 for **NAFTA**).
 We need to create a dummy data frame called `dummy.df` that matches the respective `Agreement` levels.

 ``` r
 dummy.df <- data.frame(Agreement = c("MERCOSUR", "NAFTA"), X = c(1991, 1994))